top of page

 2022

 Jónína Kirton, an Icelandic and Red River Métis poet was born in Portage la Prairie, Manitoba, Treaty 1, the traditional lands of the Anishinaabe, Cree, Oji-Cree, Dakota, Dene peoples and the homeland of the Métis.
 She graduated from the SFU Writer's Studio in 2007 and since that time has published three books with Talonbooks.
 She was sixty-one when she received the 2016 Vancouver’s Mayor’s Arts Award for an Emerging Artist in the Literary Arts category.
 Her second collection of poetry, An Honest Woman, was a finalist in the 2018 Dorothy Livesay Poetry Prize.
 Her third book, Standing in a River of Time, was released in 2022.
 It merges poetry and lyrical memoir to take us on a journey exposing the intergenerational effects of colonization on her Métis family.
-She currently lives in New Westminster BC, the unceded territory of many Coast Salish Nations including the S’ólh Téméxw (Stó:ló), Qayqayt, šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Semiahmoo, Kwantlen, sq̓əc̓iy̓aɁɬ təməxʷ (Katzie), sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), Quw’utsun, Stz’uminus and kʷikʷəƛ̓əm.
+She currently lives in New Westminster BC, the stolen Land of many Coast Salish Nations including the S’ólh Téméxw (Stó:ló), Qayqayt, šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam), səl̓ilwətaɁɬ təməxʷ (Tsleil-Waututh), Semiahmoo, Kwantlen, sq̓əc̓iy̓aɁɬ təməxʷ (Katzie), sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), Quw’utsun, Stz’uminus and kʷikʷəƛ̓əm.
 Although she acknowledges and is thankful for the teachings offered through academic institutions, she leans heavily into what some term ‘other ways of knowing.’
 Her writing is often a weaving of body and Land as she firmly believes until we care for women’s bodies we will not care for the earth.